-Directions : In order to plan the menu for our camping trip (and other activities during the year), it is important that we understand any allergies or dietary restrictions students may have.
+Directions: In order to plan the menu for our camping trip (and other activities during the year), it is important that we understand any allergies or dietary restrictions students may have.
 Please answer the questions below as completely as you can.
 Feel free to list any additional information on the back of this form.

+Full Name:

+Do you have any food allergies?
+(An unpleasant or dangerous immune system reaction after a certain food is

+eaten, e.g. tree nuts.)

+No Yes

-Full Name: Do you have any food allergies?
-(An unpleasant or dangerous immune system reaction after a certain food is eaten, e.g. tree nuts.)NoYes Please list your food allergies here: Do you have any dietary restrictions?
-(A diet relating to a certain lifestyle, religious constraints, or medical plan unrelated to an allergy, e.g. vegetarian.)NoYes Please explain your dietary restrictions here:
+☐ Please list your food allergies here:

+Do you have any dietary restrictions?
+(A diet relating to a certain lifestyle, religious constraints, or medical plan unrelated to an allergy, e.g. vegetarian.)

-Is there anything else you would like to tell us about your diet as we plan the menu for camp, lunch, and the rest of the year?
+No Yes

+☐ Please explain your dietary restrictions here:

+rest of the year?
 Feel free to use the space below to share.